HassanMahmoudd/SmolLM_RL/README.md

 ## License

-This project is licensed under the [MIT License](LICENSE).
+This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).

 ---

 ## Contact

-For any questions or suggestions, please open an issue or contact [hassanmahmoudsd@example.com](mailto:hassanmahmoudsd@example.com).
+For any questions or suggestions, please open an issue or contact [hassanmahmoudsd@gmail.com](mailto:hassanmahmoudsd@gmail.com).